Is Sweating Positive Or Negative Feedback

 Managing Sweating Effectively

-To maximize the benefits of sweating and minimize its potential drawbacks, it's important to manage sweating effectively.
+To maximize the benefits of sweating and minimize its potential drawbacks, make sure to manage sweating effectively.
 Here are some strategies for doing so:

 1. Stay Hydrated